scmacdon/AWSTracker/BlogApp/Readme.md

 + Maven 3.6 or later
 + An Amazon Redshift table named **blog** that contains the fields described in this tutorial.
 For information about creating an Amazon Redshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).

-## Create an IntelliJ project named Blog
+## Create an IntelliJ project named BlogAurora

 Create an IntelliJ project that is used to create the web application.